Sea Moss: Benefits, Side Effects & How To Add More To Your Diet

 Sea moss is traditionally enjoyed in Asian and some Caribbean and Irish cultures, registered dietitian and certified diabetes educator Shahzadi Devje, R.D., CDE, MSc, tells mbg.
 Similar to spirulina, this sea veggie is becoming more mainstream in the American diet.
 "You may have come across the slimy seaweed—splashed across Instagram—in colorful smoothies," Devje says.

 While they may be used similarly, spirulina and sea moss are different in color and nutrients.
-Spirulina contains 38 times more protein than sea moss, significantly more iron, and comparable amounts of magnesium, Devje says.
+Spirulina contains 28 to 38 times more protein than sea moss, significantly more iron, Devje says.
 "On the other hand," she adds, "sea moss provides substantially more folate than spirulina—almost double."

 What are the benefits of sea moss?

 "Sea vegetables are a rich source of vitamins and minerals," Devje says, "typically more than what you'd find in land vegetables."
-Sea moss, specifically, is rich in iron, magnesium, phosphorus, and zinc, Davis tells mbg.
+Sea moss, specifically, contains iron, magnesium, phosphorus, and zinc, Davis tells mbg.
 Micronutrients, like iron, folate, and zinc, are not produced by the body naturally, so it's important they're added to your diet for overall health and well-being.

 "However, it's still not known just how much we truly absorb if we ingest it," Davis says.
 One study conducted on rats suggests sea moss may support gut health and immune response by contributing prebiotic effects to the gut microbiome.
 Further research and studies on humans need to be conducted to confirm those findings, though.